 Take a look at the course map for a breakdown of modules that you'll study to complete the course.

 112 tariff points

 BBC at A levels with one subject preferably in a science subject, DDM at BTEC to include 6 units in a Science or Social Science subject.

 Mature Applicants: We welcome applications from mature students (aged 21 and over) and do not necessarily require the same academic qualifications as school leaving applicants.
 To find out more, please email our enquiries team.

 International Students: Please see the full details of entry requirements in your country.

 You must have a minimum of 5 subjects at GCSE grade 4/C or above, to include English Language and Mathematics, or equivalent.
 Please email our admissions team for further information.

-Further information about entry requirements for Adult Nursing - January and September 2019 entry
+Further information about entry requirements for Nursing (Mental Health) - September 2019 entry